iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 two white LEDs are controlled in series, and cannot be controlled individually.

 .. warning::
     The white LEDs are extremely bright.
 Please do not look directly into the white LEDs while they are in use.
-Additionally, while operating the LED board at high intensities, the LED board may get very hot.
+Additionally, prolonged operation of the white LED at high intensities causes the LED board to heat up, and may require heat sinks.
 Please take care when handling your LED board to avoid injury.

 Since its default intensity is 0%, the white LEDs are off by default.
 Suppose you would like to turn on the LEDs with minimum intensity (all examples will use low intensities in order to avoid intense light while benchtop testing).
 To do so, we can use the :ref:`Python API <getting_started_python_api>`.